-Stocks, bonds and cash-equivalents are the most basic investment types.
-Mutual funds, variable annuities and variable life insurance products are often made up of shares of each of these types of investments.
+You may have some diversification if you own mutual funds, variable annuities and variable life insurance products because they are often made up of shares of each of these types of investments.

 Your asset allocation strategy should be consistent with how you like to invest (your investor profile) and how much time you have until you want to reach your goal (your time horizon).